techbecca/portfolio/README.md

 # Techbecca Portfolio

-This is my presonal portfolio and project website to train my front-end developer skills.
+This is my personal portfolio and project website to train my front-end developer skills.